3 Fixes for Sticky Tree Sap

 If you feel a light drizzle on your shoulder as you lounge on deck but there’s no cloud in sight, the culprit might not be rain so much as a shower of sap from an overhanging tree branch.
 And it is a culprit!
 Left untreated, the sap can saturate even sealed wooden decking and leave behind unsightly stains once it hardens.

 The simple solution for the stubborn mess?
-Mop undiluted oil soap, a natural sap-softener, over the affected area of the deck.
+Mop undiluted oil soap, such as Murphy (view on Amazon), over the affected area of the deck.
 Let the wood absorb the soap for 10 to 15 minutes, then scrub the sap with a stiff-bristle brush doused in water.
 Hose down the deck to send the sap out of sight and out of mind for good.

 Whether you’re relaxing in a backyard hammock or raking up leaves from your yard’s shadiest trees, a retreat into nature can easily go awry when tree sap sticks to your clothing.
 However, removing tree sap from your garments is as easy as a walk in the park.